caseywhorton/Sparkify-ETL-with-Airflow/README.md

 # Sparkify-ETL-with-Airflow

-This project's purpose is to effectively move data from one cloud storage location to another after transforming its structure for the purpose of further analysis.
-Processing of data is distributed across a cluster of machines in a Hadoop framework.
-A Python module is executed across the cluster using the `spark-submit` function.
-The entire project uses Amazon Web Services (AWS) products, including S3, EC2 and EMR.
+This project's purpose is to effectively move data from a cloud storage location (S3) to a relational database (Redshift), then tranform that data into fact and dimension tables.
+A data quality check is conducted to make sure the extraction, transformation and loading to the fact and dimension tables worked.
+This project uses Airflow to manage and run a **D**irected **A**cyclic **G**raph (DAG).

 # Installation & Setup